Skip to main content

 Usage

-usage: style50 [-h] [-o MODE] [-v] [-V] [-E] [-i PATTERN] file [file ...]
+usage: style50 [-h] [-o MODE] [-y] [-i] [-v] [-V] [-E] [--ignore PATTERN]

 positional arguments:

-file file or directory to lint
+FILE file or directory to lint

 -h, --help show this help message and exit

-output mode, which can be character (default), split,
+-o, --output MODE output mode, which can be character (default), split,

-unified, score, or json
+unified, score, json, html, or format

 -v, --verbose print full tracebacks of errors